 Of course, there are other features to explore in this park besides the eponymous arches.
 One of the most visited landmarks in Arches isn’t an arch at all — it’s called “Balanced Rock” and it’s exactly what it sounds like: a huge rock perched precariously atop a thin column of stone that looks like it could topple at any moment.

-Arches is close to the town of Moab, which is on the smaller side, but I absolutely adore this little town… Here you’ll find relaxed little coffee shops, awesome breweries, and hip restaurants, along with plenty of hotels to cater to the tourist trade (with prices to match).
+Arches National Park is close to the town of Moab, which is on the smaller side, but I absolutely adore this little town… Here you’ll find relaxed little coffee shops, awesome breweries, and hip restaurants, along with plenty of hotels to cater to the tourist trade (with prices to match).

 If you’re looking to save a little bit of money, however, you’ll find one hostel, the famous Lazy Lizard Hostel, along with plenty of camping in the area.
 I’d recommend the Devil’s Garden Campground, which is the only campground in the park itself.
 Plan ahead, though, because, without reservations, you most likely won’t get a spot.

 You’ll find a lot of great options along the Colorado River just northwest of town, or alternatives like the Fisher Towers area.
 In any case, you can’t really go wrong anywhere around here, so long as you can find a spot!

 Canyonlands National Park

 Less than thirty miles away from Arches sits our second destination, Canyonlands National Park.
 This is a large park that’s divided into three distinct areas: Island in the Sky, The Needles, and The Maze.